microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 4. Next, we must instruct MakeCode to load your simulator from the local dev server.
 Do this by adding the url parameter `simxdev`.

-    > ![NOTE]
+> [!NOTE]
 > This parameter only works run hosting MakeCode locally.

 5. Once the page reloads, you should see your simulator extension load below the main simulator!